itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 <figcaption align=center> Trailing 6-Month (Feb-Aug) Revenue & Distribution by Protocol</figcaption>
 <br />

 With regards to tokens that are productive assets, the most common model is paying out some share of protocol revenue to token owners as a dividend.
-Buy & burn mechanisms, like stock buybacks, are simply as if you received a dividend and used it to buy more shares.
+Buy & burn mechanisms, like stock buybacks, are economically equivalent to receiving a dividend and using it to buy more shares.
 When tokens are burned with protocol revenue, the effective dividend is paid out to the entire base of token owners.

 Staking rewards - specifically, the share made up by protocol revenue rather than a subsidy - are another form of dividend.
 Unlike buy & burn models, the dividend is only paid out to token owning participants that are additionally providing a supply-side service: locking capital by staking the native asset.
 The implied yield on capital receiving a buy & burn dividend is `protocol revenue paid out / total supply * price`, but with staking rewards, the calculation shifts to `protocol revenue paid out /`**`staked supply`**`* price`.